Tibetan Sound Bowls

-In addition, it also has the effects of refreshing body and mind, relaxing and making tranquility, and transforming negative emotions.
+In addition, it also has the effects of refreshing the body and mind, relaxing and creating tranquility, and transforming negative emotions.
 Its miraculous effects vary from person to person, so different people may have different views.
 Nowadays, singing bowl healing has been widely used in the treatment of beauty spas and massage health clubs.
 Many healers put copper bowls on the customers' bodies and find that a 5-minute deep relaxation of the copper bowl massage far exceeds the effect of half an hour of freehand massage.
 Here's a video of singing bowl music.

 How To Select A Tibetan Singing Bowl Of High Quality

 First, find a windy place and put the bowl to your ear.
 If you hear the vibration sound of the wind-blowing bowl, the material of the bowl is truly good.